JosepHyv/Bad-Apple/README.md

-# Bad Apple in Acii (another implementation)
+# Bad Apple in Ascii (another implementation)
 This is a simple implementation of classic bad apple video, transformed to ascii and displayed on terminal, this script should work on any operating system, including windows.

 # How to Run

-First you must verify that you have python installed, any version of python since 3.10 works!!, you will also need to install [pip](https://pip.pypa.io/en/stable/installation/)
+First, you need to install ffmpeg, in your SO. then, you must verify that you have python installed, any version of python since 3.10 works!!, you will also need to install [pip](https://pip.pypa.io/en/stable/installation/)
 I highly recommend running this using [poetry](https://python-poetry.org/) you must [install poetry first ](https://python-poetry.org/docs/#installation)
 Then, you need to install dependencies.